kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 image:
 ---

 The goal of observability is to provide answers to one question: is everything working as expected, and if not, why not?
-Everything from data quality to workflow bottlenecks to user experience to CICD pipelines can and should be observable by logs, metrics and traces (the three pillars).
+Everything from data quality to workflow bottlenecks to user experience to CICD pipelines can and should be observable by logs, metrics, and traces (the three pillars).
 And, as they say, absence of evidence is not evidence of absence, so success must be just as observable as failure.

-Kestra make it easy to create, execute and monitor the progress of workflows and individual tasks in real-time, troubleshoot failure by replaying failed tasks or doing a full-text search of the workflow execution logs.
+Kestra makes it easy to create, execute, and monitor the progress of workflows and individual tasks in real-time, troubleshoot failure by replaying failed tasks, or doing a full-text search of the workflow execution logs.
 This article will focus on integrating Sentry.io observability solutions with your workflows.

 **What’s in this article?**

 Kestra has two tasks and two blueprints to help you monitor workflow executions (success, failure and everything in between), and I will explain how to use each.
 Both tasks allow you to send issues - Sentry’s name for the information sent to their API:

-- **Sentry Alert**: A free form task to use any way you want
+- **Sentry Alert**: A free-form task to use any way you want
 - **Sentry Execution**: A task that is triggered depending on Flow execution events, e.g. when a flow execution fails.

 Each one of these tasks is described in detail below, and at the end of the article, you’ll find one production-quality example of each task.